resoluteworks/invirt/docs/docs/api/invirt-core/pebble-context-objects.md

 ---
-sidebar_position: 1
+sidebar_position: 6
 ---

-# Template Context Objects
+# Pebble Context Objects
 These objects are available in the root context when rendering a Pebble template.

 ### model